tinwatchman/2d-array-rotation/README.md

 + `arr` (`Array`): a two-dimensional array

 ##### Returns
-A new two-dimensional array representing the rotated form of the input.
+A new two-dimensional `Array` that represents the rotated form of the input.

 #### rotate180(arr)